SAP/luigi/docs/luigi-compound-container-api.md

 # Luigi Compound Container API

 This document outlines the parameters provided by the Luigi Compound Container.
 Luigi Compound Container provides the possibility to insert multiple webcomponent-based microfrontends in one container
-The difference between Luigi Compound Container and Luigi Compound Container Light is that the light variant will not use the shadow DOM for rendering.

 ## API Reference